I love his comment at the end!!!

 John Bolduan playing a Round again but with many more players (fiddle, three flutes, pipes, whistle, banjo, bodhran).
 The Round still hangs in there as an equal session partner.
 This is Round #4.

 This is a sample of the tone of Round #6.
 It is very much the same tone and volume as Round #5 (as played by David Howley above).
+Sorry, sold by Fiddler's Green within 24 hours of posting!
+But the next few are under construction.

 “What an awesome instrument!
 I’ve never played a mandolin type instrument that was as loud as this.
 Holy shit!”